 There are many potential access points that scammers and hackers can exploit to enter your system, ranging from smartphones and smart devices in general, to old employee accounts in the cloud, email accounts, and many more.
 Your job is to seal all of these potential data leaks and prevent all data breaches by introducing multi-factor authentication for every device and piece of software in your company.
 Take the following example as an illustration of how this solution can benefit your company.

-Many employees will store some form of business information on their smartphones, even if it’s just emails.
+Many employees will store some form of business information on their smartphones, even if it is just an email.
 Should they lose their phones, or should their phones get stolen, you want to ensure that no one is able to access any relevant business data.
 This is achieved with multi-factor authentication that requires the user to log in through username and password, but also confirm their identity with an answer to a unique question, or by verifying their phone number.

 Monitor all network activity in the workplace

 No matter how much you educate your employees, and no matter how many obstacles you put in the way of scammers and hackers, you still can’t leave your employees to handle online communication all on their own.
 You shouldn’t even allow them to browse the web unsupervised in this day and age, because there is always a chance that they will inadvertently make a mistake that will lead to a data leak.

 This is why business leaders are nowadays implementing innovative web filter solutions that give them a comprehensive overview of all network activity in the workplace, allow them to monitor their employees, restrict access to certain websites, and thus elevate the level of data security.
 This type of software minimizes risk and allows for deep traffic inspection, which ultimately improves employee productivity and safeguards all of your data on the web.

 Generate truly powerful passwords